sercankulcu/sercankulcu.github.io/_posts/2026-07-26-a-personal-website-is-never-really-finished.md

   - life
 ---

 A personal website is a strange project because there is no real final version.

-You can always change a sentence, add a page, remove an old post, fix a broken link, or build a new tool.
-You can move a button five pixels and then move it back.

-I have started to enjoy this unfinished nature.

-When a personal website becomes old enough, it contains different versions of the same person.
-Old interests, old writing styles, old technical choices, and old ideas all stay together.

-Some pages make you proud.
-Some make you ask, "Why did I do this?"

-Both are valuable.

-The site becomes more than a portfolio.
-It becomes a record of change.

-Cleaning old content can feel surprisingly emotional.
-Even when a page is weak, it belongs to a period.
-Maybe the writing is poor.
-Maybe the topic no longer fits.
-Still, deleting it can feel like removing a small memory.

-That is why I think website cleanup is partly technical and partly emotional.

-Not everything old should stay, but not everything old should disappear either.

-I also like owning a small place on the web.
-Social platforms are easier, but a personal website feels different.
-The structure is yours.
-The categories are yours.
-The strange little pages are yours.
+Every other software project has a definition of done — a feature ships, a bug is fixed, a version is released.
+A personal website has none of those endpoints.
+You can always change a sentence, move a section, update a post from five years ago, add a page you have been meaning to build, or remove something you are no longer sure should be there.

+I have been maintaining this site long enough to stop fighting that nature and start appreciating it.

+## What accumulates over time

+When a personal site runs long enough, it becomes an archive of different versions of the same person.
+The writing style from 2008 is different from 2015 is different from now.
+The technical choices — which static site generator, which CSS approach, which domain host — reflect what the ecosystem looked like when each decision was made and what I cared about at the time.

+Some old pages are ones I am still proud of.
+Some raise the question "why did I write it that way?"
+Both kinds are useful to have.
+The embarrassing ones are particularly honest evidence that I understood things differently at a particular moment, and that understanding changed.
+A portfolio that only shows the current best work is a more polished object but a less accurate record.

+Cleaning up old content turns out to be partly technical and partly something else.
+Deleting a post that is simply weak feels different from deleting a post that was written during a specific period in your life, even if the writing is poor.
+One is maintenance; the other feels closer to editing a memory.
+I have started leaving more of the old work in place than I used to, because the continuity is part of what makes the site feel like mine rather than a product.

+## What "not finished" enables

+The unfinished state means the site can change as I do, without an artificial forcing event.
+A platform requires me to fit myself into its structure — its categories, its interface, its algorithm for what gets shown to whom.
+A personal site requires only that I decide what goes on it.

+This sounds obvious but is easy to undervalue.
+The mixture of content that makes sense on a personal site — technical posts beside teaching materials beside personal writing beside a small game I built for an afternoon — would be incoherent on almost any platform.
+Platforms need consistency because they serve many people; the algorithm needs to know what kind of content you produce.
+A personal site serves me and whoever finds it useful, in no particular ratio.
-Not every page needs many visitors either.
-Some pages exist because I wanted to make them.
-Some may help only one person.
-Some may only be useful for my future self.

-Value is not always visible in a counter.
+Not every page needs many visitors.
+Some pages exist because I wanted to make something.
+Some may help exactly one person who finds it through a specific search.
+Some are only useful for my future self, looking back.
+Value is not always visible in a page view counter, and I have mostly stopped trying to measure it that way.

-A personal website does not need one perfect identity.
-One page can be technical.
-Another can be personal.
-Another can be a game.
-Another can be a memory.

-A person is not one category.

-Maybe that is why a personal site never really feels finished.

-It keeps changing because we do.
+## The maintenance that remains

+The practical reality of an unfinished site is that links break, dependencies age, and some content becomes incorrect as time passes.
+A post about a software tool from 2012 may describe behavior that changed years ago.
+Keeping a site is real work, and the question of what to update versus what to leave as a historical artifact is not always obvious.

+My current approach: fix broken links and clear factual errors when I notice them; mark older posts with their original date prominently so readers can calibrate; leave old work otherwise intact unless it is actively misleading.
+The site is a record of what I thought when I wrote, not a claim that I still think it.

+In 2026, AI-generated content is everywhere and growing.
+A site that has been consistently maintained by a person, changing over time in ways that reflect genuine thought rather than generated text, is its own kind of signal.
+The unfinished quality — the posts that trail off, the sections that were started and stopped, the old pages with visual styles no one would choose today — is evidence of something real.
+I would rather have that than a polished surface over nothing particular.